probcomp/Gen.jl/README.md

 # Gen

-A probabilistic programming platform for applied probabilistic modeling and inference.
+Gen: A General-Purpose Probabilistic Programming System with Programmable Inference

-Currently works with Julia 1.0.2
+Tested with Julia 1.0.2

 Warning: This is unstable research software.